retouching/FlareSolverr-Python/README.md

 session.destroy()

 # You can also list sessions already created
-FlareSolverrSession.get_sessions()  # return list of sessions id created and not closed
+FlareSolverrSession.get_sessions()  # return list of sessions created and not closed
 ```